NitrOP7674/FreeplayCheckpoint/README.md

   - While playing: loads the latest checkpoint
 - `cpt_prev_checkpoint` / `cpt_next_checkpoint`: loads the previous/next saved checkpoint
 - `cpt_freeze_ball`:
-  - In rewind mode: unfreezes the player's car
+  - In rewind mode: unfreezes the player's car while keeping the ball frozen
-  - While playing: freezes the ball
+  - While playing: freezes the ball without freezing the player's car
-- `cpt_copy`:
+- `cpt_copy`\*:
   - In rewind mode: copy the current state to the clipboard
   - While playing: copy the last loaded checkpoint or quick checkpoint to the clipboard
-- `cpt_paste`: load a checkpoint from the clipboard as a quick checkpoint
+- `cpt_paste`\*: load a checkpoint from the clipboard as a quick checkpoint

+\* - The `cpt_copy` and `cpt_paste` commands can be entered in the F6 console of bakkesmod.

 **Settings Reference:**